5 Affordable Countries to Retire Overseas

 Long overshadowed by its neighbors to the south (think Costa Rica and Panama), Nicaragua offers a similar healthy lifestyle, great food, and fantastic beach living for even lower costs.
-Here, a complete meal with wine will set you back just $16.
-Furnished, one-bedroom apartments with water, electricity, and Wi-Fi go for as little as $300 a month, and for less than $8 a day, you can hire a gardener and housekeeper to maintain your elegant abode.
+Here, a complete meal with wine will set you back just $7 and furnished studio apartments with water, electricity, and Wi-Fi go for under $300 a month .

 With health insurance available for just $500 per year through private hospitals, you won’t have to fret about finding quality doctors or care.
 Expats in Nicaragua can live a six-figure lifestyle easily on just $1,500 a month.

 This South American country spans the Pacific Ocean to the Andes with the terrain as varied as its culture.
 Peru boasts ancient ruins, rainforests, colonial cities, and miles of immaculate beaches.
-Housing prices are unbeatable, with brand-new, two-bedroom apartments with all the modern amenities coming in at about $400 a month.
-Groceries for a couple will average around $100 per month.
+Housing prices are unbeatable, with furnished apartments coming in at about $430 a month .

 Dining out is also affordable, with many restaurants offering meals of fresh, local ingredients for between $3 and $5.
 Getting around by bus and taxi can be covered easily with $50 a month, and the same amount will get you cell phone and internet service.
 Healthcare and dental costs are similarly low at between $50 and $100 per month.

-Located at the northern tip of South America, Colombia is a country of rainforest, towering mountains and coffee plantations.
+Located at the northern tip of South America, Colombia is a country of rainforests, towering mountains and coffee plantations.
 A couple can live comfortably on just $1,200 a month.
-City rents range from $130 a month for a comfortable home in a working-class neighborhood, complete with amazing views of the surrounding mountains, to $430 for a modern three-bedroom, two bathroom apartment in more upscale neighborhoods.
-You can live a pampered life on a small budget: housekeepers are available for less than $20 a day; dinner for two costs around $25; going to the movies is $5 per person; great haircuts are $18, and 75-minute massages only costs $30.
+City rents range from $240 to just over $700 per month , depending on whether you prefer a studio or full-sized apartment.
+You can live a pampered life on a small budget: housekeepers are available for hire for around $ per hour; dinner for two costs less than $30; going to the movies is $6 per person; great haircuts are $6, and monthly gym membership only costs $32.

 The landscape includes low-lying plains, mountains, lush rainforests, and a pristine coastline with some of the best beaches in Southeast Asia.
 With monthly living expenses averaging about $1,200 per month, many expats came to Cambodia for its affordability and stayed for the picturesque landscape and warmth of the local people.
-You can rent a one-bedroom apartment for as little as $200 a month, and basic utilities run less than $20 per month.
+You can rent a studio apartment for as little as $400 a month, and basic utilities run less than $100 per month .

-Eating out is cheap, with Cambodian barbecue tallying less than $5 per meal and upscale French fare running about $15 per meal.
+Eating out is cheap, with basic dinner out running around $14 for two people, though you'll pay a little more for upscale meals.
 The low cost of living allows many Americans in Cambodia to live well on just their Social Security checks.